hphelion/docs.hpcloud.com/apispecs/devex/messaging/publish-api.md

 # 1. Overview
-*Brief introduction and overview of the service and its intended use.*

 The HP Cloud Message Pub is a lightweight message publishing platform that allows the Network Operations Center (NOC) and the Support group to initiate messages to HPCS clients.
 These messages will target Management Console users via the web UI.